Noise-robust exploration of many-body quantum states on near-term quantum devices: Results

-We consider a framework for producing quantum many-body states that is composed of three basic operations, which are iterated $T$ times as shown in Fig.~\ref{fig:interactionscheme}.
-The first operation is adding new qubits to the existing system.
-The second operation consists of letting them interact with each other and a bath via a constant depth circuit.
-As a third and final operation, some of the existing qubits may be discarded.
+We consider three basic operations, which are iterated $T$ times to generate a many-body quantum state.
+The first operation adds qubits to the existing system.
+The second operation lets them interact with each other and a bath via a constant depth circuit.
+In the third operation, some of the existing qubits may be discarded.
+By introducing a separate bath, we allow for situations where a fixed sized quantum processor (the bath) iteratively prepares a quantum state on the system qubits.
+This allows e.g. the construction of arbitrary matrix product states (see Example 1 below).

 More specifically, we will start with a system $S_0$ consisting of $n_0$ qubits initialized in some fixed state $\rho_0$ and a bath system $B$ consisting of $s_B$ qubits initialized in some fixed state $\rho_B$.
 At each iteration $t$, we introduce new subsystems $S_t$ with $n_t$ qubits and ancillary states $A_t$ with $a_t$ qubits, all initialized in some fixed quantum state.
-These new subsystems then interact with the existing ones following an interaction scheme that characterizes how the qubits are connected.
-Finally, the ancillary system is discarded, which concludes the iteration.
-The procedure is iterated for a total of $T$ iterations to produce the entire many-body state.
+These new subsystems then interact with the existing ones and finally, the ancillary system is discarded, which concludes the iteration.
+The procedure is iterated for a total of $T$ iterations to produce the entire state.

-The interaction scheme that we consider is the following.
-Let $s_t=s_B+\sum_{j=0}^tn_j$ be the total number of qubits in the system at iteration $t$ (excluding the $a_t$ auxiliary systems).
-An interaction scheme is given by a sequence of graphs $G_t=(V_t,E_t)$ on $s_t+a_t$ vertices, injective functions $\phi_t:[s_t]\to V_{t+1}$ and the parameter $D$.
-Each vertex of $G_t$ corresponds to one of the qubits in the system and an edge implies that it is possible to implement unitary gates between these two qubits.
-Furthermore, at each iteration, we apply $D$ gates between qubits that are connected by an edge.

-We add new qubits at every iteration and the connectivity between them can depend on the specific interation.
-The functions $\phi_t$, however, allow us to keep track of the position of each qubit in the graph.
-More formally, the final state of the system is given by